PurpleWolfDev/BasicJoystickControl/README.md

   If your joystick is rotated, you **must adjust the directional mapping** in the Arduino code accordingly.

 - **ChatGPT Assistance Disclosure**
-  > ⚠️ Note: The Python side of this project was built with assistance from ChatGPT to help me learn and implement serial-to-keyboard integration.
-My python is not so strong 😅.
+  > ⚠️ Note: The Python side of this project was built with assistance from ChatGPT, I wanted to build this with nodejs using serial port and robotjs but i was having issues with installation of libraries, in future may be I'll write an updated code in nodejs.
 ---

 ## 📂 Files